 Just Listed / Under Contract / Just Sold

-Templates you can use today…
+Letter templates you can use today…

-- One to celebrate the closed sale.
+- And finally, one to celebrate the closed sale.

 Why all agents don’t use them is a mystery to me.